kevuyt/Ultimate-Goal/MasqDocumentation/MasqAdafruitIMU.md

 -------------
 > **Inital Setup:**
 > - Creates a Adafruit IMU API.
-> - Includes methods that cana reset the imu.
+> - Includes methods that can reset the imu.
 > - Easy use to get yaw, pitch, roll.